Those who exercise are sick less often, report being happier and even make more money than those who do not.

 By picking up the pace, you can cover more miles and ultimately burn more calories in less time.
 You may need to work up to higher intensities gradually, but you will become more efficient in the process and be able to cut back on the duration of your exercise sessions.
-Ditto for you strength training workout.
-If you keep each set intense, you can get the most benefit and eliminate the need for several warm up sets.
+Ditto for your strength training workout.
+If you keep each set intense, you can get the most benefit and eliminate the need for several warm-up sets.

 Incorporate Mind & Body Exercises –

 You can get a lot of mileage out of choosing a discipline like yoga or pilates.
 Not only will you get the physical benefits of a well-toned body, but you will also enjoy the flexibility, relaxation and stress-relieving enhancements as well.

 Make Fitness a Lifestyle Change –

 By eliminating some of life’s modern conveniences and getting more physical, you can expend up to an additional 800 calories a week.
 That can add up to 11 pounds lost at the end of a year.
 So, start taking the stairs — even if you work on the 10th floor!
 It will get easier.
 Park your car in the last spot and join the kids on the playground.
 You never know when the opportunity will arise to get your heart rate up.